 The list above represents the maximum number of particles for each given size.
 It’s important to keep in mind that the listed maximum particle counts build on one another.
 This means that a single 6-micrometer particle counts towards the limit for particles over 5 micrometers, as well as for all the lower size limits.

 ISO Class 5 cleanrooms permit fewer airborne particles than ISO 6–9 classifications, making them “cleaner.”
-On the other hand, ISO 4–1 rooms are stricter, and they permit even fewer particles.
+On the other hand, ISO 4 and below are stricter, and they permit even fewer particles.

 Is an ISO Class 5 Cleanroom the Same as a Class 100 Cleanroom?

-ISO Class 5 cleanrooms are the same as Class 100 cleanrooms.
-The now-obsolete Federal Standard 209E (FED-STD-209E, for short) defined Class 100 cleanrooms by calculating particles per cubic foot, rather than per cubic meter.
+ISO Class 5 cleanrooms are functionally the same as Class 100 cleanrooms.
+The latter classification was part of the Federal Standard 209E, which isn’t used any longer, and defined cleanrooms by particles per cubic foot, rather than cubic meter.

 Specifically, Class 100 cleanrooms allowed a maximum of 100 particles larger than 0.5 microns per cubic foot of air, hence the “100” in Class 100.